GautierDorval/interpretive-governance-manifest/CONFORMANCE.md

 - does not present probabilistic inference as factual assertion;
 - respects the agentic constraints defined in the manifest.

+When required interpretive conditions are not satisfied, the implementation MUST be able to suspend, downgrade, or refuse output without fabricating completion.

 Partial implementation does not imply full conformance.

 ---

 ## 2. Levels of conformance

 Conformance is defined across three non-hierarchical levels.
 Each level defines a distinct mode of alignment.
 Higher levels do not imply superiority, but increased enforcement and auditability.